Fort space: Fortissimo space

-Note that the subspace $X\setminus\{p\}$ has the discrete topology and is open and dense in X. The space X is not compact, but it is a Lindelöf space.
+The subspace $X\setminus\{p\}$ has the discrete topology and is open and dense in X. The space X is not compact, but it is a Lindelöf space.
 It is obtained by taking an uncountable discrete space, adding one point and defining a topology such that the resulting space is Lindelöf and contains the original space as a dense subspace.
 Similarly to Fort space being the one-point compactification of an infinite discrete space, one can describe Fortissimo space as the one-point Lindelöfication of an uncountable discrete space.